nodejs/node/doc/onboarding.md

     * `Reviewed-By: human <email>`
       * Easiest to use `git log` then do a search
       * (`/Name` + `enter` (+ `n` as much as you need to) in vim)
-      * Only include collaborators who have commented "LGTM"
+      * Only include collaborators who have commented `LGTM`
     * `PR-URL: <full-pr-url>`
 * `git push upstream master`
     * close the original PR with "Landed in `<commit hash>`".